munisystem/kuroneko/README.md

 |Elasticsearch|es|
 |BigQuery|bq|

-If you use Elasticsearch in log store backend, then export "BACKEND_SERVICE=es".
+If you use Elasticsearch in log store backend, then export `BACKEND_SERVICE=es`.

 ## Install